Catastrophe fraud occurs when there has been a natural or man-made disaster when insurance companies are taken advantage of.

 Six Forms of Catastrophe Fraud

-- Forging documents, stealing insurance claim checks or otherwise benefiting financially from a catastrophe by way of manipulating, changing, creating, or faking documents and/or signatures.
+- Falsifying documents – Forging documents, stealing insurance claim checks or otherwise benefiting financially from a catastrophe by way of manipulating, changing, creating, or faking documents and/or signatures.

-- Licensed contractors acting as private adjusters without having a valid adjusters license.
+- Imitating an adjuster – Licensed contractors acting as private adjusterswithout having a valid adjusters license.

 Insurance Related Catastrophe Fraud Has Clear Warning Signs

-When an insured party files a claim because of a catastrophe, the insurance company would like to believe that the person is telling the truth.
-Fraud occurs when the individual claims to have lost property that doesn’t exist, when damages claimed are not due to the recent catastrophe or when damages are caused on purpose.
+Fraud occurs when an individual or company claims to have lost property that doesn’t exist or to have sustained damage to property that was damaged prior to the catastrophe or damaged on purpose.
 There are signs that the insurance company should look for when fraud is suspected.
 Signs the insurance company should look for may include:

-- Lack of proof (receipts or photographs) for valuable items claimed as lost or damaged.
+- Lack of proof for valuable items claimed as lost or damaged (receipts or photographs).

-- Big losses at a commercial site where there is limited or no security.
+- Large losses at a commercial site where there is limited or no security.

-- Declared lost items can’t actually fit in the space that they were reportedly in at the time of the damage.
+- Declared lost items would not actually fit in the space or area where they were reportedly located at the time of the damage.

-- The items claimed do not match the lifestyle, job or salary level of the person making the claim.
+- Declared items claimed lost, destroyed, or damaged do not match the lifestyle, job or salary level of the person making the claim.

 Catastrophe fraud happens at a time when insurance companies are flooded with claims.
-This is when mistakes will happen.
-It is important to work with a third party SIU team that can help establish which claims are real, and which claims appear fraudulent.
-Insurance companies lose a large amount of money each year paying fraudulent claims because of a lack of resources to help combat criminals looking to make money off a false claim.
+This is when mistakes can/will happen.
+It is important to work with a third party SIU team that can help establish which claims are real, which claims appear fraudulent, and then investigate to determine if fraud has actually occurred.

-The Brumell Group is a Jacksonville, Florida-based investigations firm with over 25 years of experience in investigating fraud.
+The Brumell Group is a Florida-based consulting & investigations firm with over 25 years of experience in investigating fraud.
 When insurance claims start piling in, The Brumell Group is ready to help.